OpticaOrg/Optica/README.md

 1. Support multi-keyword queries.
 2. Create a relational database with a date attribute and do the querying by that attribute.
 Currently we are querying by id (which does work based on how our id attribute, but it's likely not best practice.)
+3. The error handling for pretty much every step of the way needs serious thought and refactoring.
+There are some actually interesting error handling problems in imageController.js.